- Latin America

 If you want to learn Spanish, this is pretty easy: consider teaching English in Spanish-speaking countries.
 To enjoy a tremendous international experience teaching English abroad, here are 11 of the many reasons to consider teaching English in Latin America rather than Spain.

 1. To Learn Spanish

 Do you know where in the world the cleanest Spanish is spoken?
 No, Spain, the origin of the Spanish language, is not it!
 It is….drum roll….Colombia!
 It may come as no surprise that during my time in Madrid, I had to adjust to the slang and accent used only on the Iberian Peninsula.
 It came as a surprise to me, though, that my friends from Latin America also had trouble understanding Spaniards as they use a dialect unique only to Spain.
 Also, in certain regions of Spain like the Basque Region & Catalonia (where Barcelona is located), regional tongues are often used more prominently than Spanish itself.
-So go and learn the most international Spanish in Latin America!
+So go and learn the most international Spanish while teaching English to Spanish speakers in Latin America!

 2. Cost of Living

 You can chose almost any country in Latin America and you will find that it is more affordable to live there than in Spain!
 Santiago, Chile, for example, one of the most expensive cities in Latin America, is 20% more affordable than Barcelona.
 And get this, living in Mexico City is almost half as expensive as living in Barcelona.
 English teachers in a country like Nicaragua often pay as little as $100 USD a month for rent and routine expenses like food and travel are also typically much cheaper in most of Latin America (And in this industry, more money saved means more money for traveling!)